-Nestled on the second floor of a heritage shophouse along Telok Ayer Street, Kabuke combines the arresting aesthetics of kabuki (traditional Japanese performance that fuses drama, music and dance) with a curated menu of sake and Japanese comfort food.
+Nestled on the second floor of a heritage shophouse along Telok Ayer Street, Kabuke combines the arresting aesthetics of kabuki (traditional Japanese performance that fuses drama, music and dance) with a curated menu of sake (Japanese rice wine) and comfort food.

 In homage to the colourful theatrics of kabuki, the bar food at this establishment is equally playful.
-Expect to feast on fusion dishes like foie gras in teriyaki sauce, breaded Japanese oysters in honey yoghurt, and Iberico ham with onsen eggs.
+Expect to feast on decadent fusion dishes like rice bowls heaped with foie gras, sea urchin and wagyu beef or scallops with black truffle.

-If you’re looking to refine your palate for alcohol with a taste of the Far East, we recommend ordering the Wagoto Flight, which comprises generous pours of full-bodied, fruity and easy-to drink sake.
+If you’re looking to refine your palate for alcohol with a taste of the Far East, we recommend ordering their Aragoto Sake Flight, which comprises a trio of dry, medium and sweet sake.

 Kabuke.
 200A Telok Ayer Street Level 2, Singapore 068638. +65 8822 5525.